Free personal use

 A bespoke version can include company identity, internal positioning and tailored wording to make the timer feel like part of the team’s working rhythm.

-Learn Sprint can be shaped around company training, onboarding, internal processes, customer service reminders or daily reflection prompts.
+The learning area can be shaped around company training, onboarding, internal processes, customer service reminders or daily reflection prompts.

 Bespoke work can be priced separately from user licences, especially where a company needs branding, custom content or support with rollout planning.